JK-Radio/SARassist-D4H/personnel/README.md

 usage:
 ```
-./getMembers-APIv2.py --token <yourD4H_API_TOKEN --group "<your SAR GROUP>"
+getMembers-APIv2.py --token <yourD4H_API_TOKEN> --group "<your SAR GROUP>" --xml "C:\Users\COSAR\Documents\SAR Assist\mySARAssistOptions.xml"
 ```

-it is assumed that you have copied this file into the SARAssist documents folder.
+Where <your SAR GROUP> is exactly how it's Found in SAR Assist, and --xml is the full path to your SARAssistOptions  xml file.